-This world-class facility has the flexibility to explore a vast range of complex systems, from biological cells and proteins through to novel solid state materials, with the potential to provide major advances in physics, chemistry and biology.
+The Ultrafast Micro-Spectroscopy Facility can explore a vast range of complex systems, from novel solid-state materials through to biological cells and proteins, with the potential to provide major advances in physics, chemistry and biology.

 The cutting-edge spectroscopic techniques available within the facility include:

 - coherent multi-dimensional electronic spectroscopy

 - ultrafast transient absorption

 All these techniques can be combined with microscopy to give near diffraction-limited spatial resolution.
 Combined, these capabilities can correlate the dynamics of electronic states and vibrational modes with spatial morphology and spectral evolution.
 They have led to a great understanding of the mechanisms driving functionality in complex condensed matter systems.